syncfusion-content/winui-docs/winui/AutoComplete/No-Result-Found.md

 # No Result Found  in WinUI AutoComplete (SfAutoComplete)

 When the entered item is not in the suggestion list, SfAutoComplete displays a text indicating there is no search results found.
-We can set the desire text to be displayed for indicating no results found with the [NoResultsFoundContent] property and  the desire text to be displayed for indicating no results found can be customized using the [NoResultsFoundTemplate] property.
+We can set the desire text to be displayed for indicating no results found with the `NoResultsFoundContent` property and  the desire text to be displayed for indicating no results found can be customized using the `NoResultsFoundTemplate` property.

 ## NoResultsFoundContent

+We can customize the Displaying text by using the `NoResultsFoundContent` property.
 The below code shows how to include the `NoResultsFoundContent` in AutoComplete.

 {% tabs %}
 {% highlight xaml %}